-\ Brown, the author of the well-known novels, Arthur Mervyn, Wieland, &c. and Mr. Washington Irvine.
-When the latter left his country to visit Europe, he was too young to have been known in any other character than that of an author The elegant work of this gentleman, entitled "The Sketch-Book," is equally admired on both sides of the Atlantic.
+^{} Brown, the author of the well-known novels, Arthur Mervyn, the Ventriloquist, &c. and Mr. Washington Irvine.
+When the latter left his country to visit Europe, he was too young to have been known in any other character than that of an author.
+The elegant work of this gentleman, entitled "The Sketch-Book," is equally admired on both sides of the Atlantic.

-No nation has, perhaps, ever produced, in the same term of years, more high-minded patriots and able statesmen than the American.
-Who laid the foundation of these republics ?
+No nation has, perhaps, ever produced, in the same term of years, more high minded patriots and able statesmen than the American.
+Who laid the foundation of these republics?
 Not robbers and bandits, as some of our ministerial journals would persuade their readers, but the wisest citizens of the wisest country then existing on the globe.
-The father of Virginia was an English hero, who might adorn a tale of chivalry ; a knight errant, who hunted honour through the world, and came at last, in the pure love of liberty and daring adventure, to found a colony in the American wilderness. \ The fathers of Maryland were sages and philanthropists, who placed freedom of conscience before the privileges of birth, or the enjoyments of luxury, - English noblemen, whose birth was their poorest distinction, who taught religious and political equality in an age when both were unknown, and raised an asylum in this distant world for the persecuted of every sect and every clime. \ The fathers of New England were the Hampdens of Britain, who came to enjoy liberty, and serve their austere God, among savage beasts, and yet more savage men, bearing all things rather than the frowns of tyranny, and the jurisdiction of hierarchs.
+The father of Virginia was an English hero, who might adorn a tale of chivalry; a knight errant, who hunted honor through the world, and came at last, in the pure love of liberty and daring adventure, to found a colony in the American wilderness.
+The fathers of Maryland were sages and philanthropists, who placed freedom of conscience before the privileges of birth, or the enjoyments of luxury, - English noblemen, whose birth was their poorest distinction, who taught religious and political equality in an age when both were unknown, and raised an asylum in this distant world for the persecuted of every sect and every clime.
+The fathers of New England were the Hampdens of Britain, who came to enjoy liberty, and serve their austere God, among savage beasts, and yet more savage men, bearing all things rather than the frowns of tyranny, and the jurisdiction of hierarchs.
 Among them were men of erudition and of opinions before their age.
 The venerable Roger Williams, (an advocate of religious as well as civil liberty,) promulgated principles which were afterwards abetted by Milton and Locke. † Oglethorpe, the father of Georgia, united the characters of a soldier, a legislator, a statesman, and a philanthropist.
-In his youth, he
+In his youth, he learned the art of war from Prince Eugene; in his

-\ Captain John Smith.
+Captain John Smith.

-\ George and Cecilius Calvert, the Lords Baltimore, and Leonard Calvert, brother of Cecilius.
+George and Cecilius Calvert, the Lords Baltimore, and Leonard Calvert, brother of Cecilius.
 This distinguished family was attached to the church of Rome.
-While all the European nations, and, more or less, the other American colonists, were harassing each other for their differing opinions, a Roman Catholic promulgated the doctrine, not of religious toleration but, religious equality.
-The Puritans, under the reign of Cromwell, first disturbed the peace of the infant Maryland, but it was not till after the English revolution, that her wise and philanthropic institutions were broken down by a royal decree.
-William the Third finally annihilated Catholic ascendency in England, and established Protestant ascender cy in Ireland and Maryland: 1688 was a happy year for only one portion of the British Empire.
+While all the European nations, and, more or less, the other American colonists, were harassing each other for their differing opinions, a Roman Catholic promulgated the doctrine, not of religious toleration, but religious equality.
+The Puritans, under the reign of Cromwell, first disturbed the peace of the infant Maryland; but it was not till after the English revolution, that her wise and philanthropic institutions were broken down by a royal decree.
+William the Third finally annihilated Catholic ascendancy in England, and established Protestant ascendancy in Ireland and Maryland : 1688 was a happy year for only one portion of the British empire.

-† A comparison between the Rhode Island Charter and the Constitution presented to Carolina by Locke, would lead us to pronounce Roger Williams a more sapient legislator than but more distinguished disciple learned the art of war from prince Eugene; in his maturer years, he supported in the British parliament the interests of his country, and the claims of humanity.
+† A comparison between the Rhode Island Charter and the Constitution presented to Carolina by Locke, would lead us to pronounce Roger Williams a more sapient legislator than his more distinguished disciple.

+maturer years he supported, in the British parliament, the interests of his country, and the claims of humanity.
 He was the leader of

-" the generous band Who, touch'd with human woe, redressive search'd Into the horrors of the gloomy jail." \ Тномзом's Winter, line 350.
+" the generous band, Who, touched with human woe, redressive searched Into the horrors of the gloomy jail.

+> THOMSON'S Winter, line 350.